 They can be contacted by phone on 01603 704070 or by email firstname.lastname@example.org

 Have your say

-Bure Valley School is a foundation school.
+Bure Valley School is a part of the Aylsham Learning Federation.
 We can shape and develop provision for all of our learners ensuring achievement for all.
 This SEN report declares our annual offer to learners with SEN but to be effective it needs the views of all parents/carers, learners, governors and staff.
-So please engage with our annual process to ‘assess plan, do and review’ provision for SEN.

 Please get involved by responding to any surveys, talking to your child’s class teacher at parents evening, making an appointment with our SENCO or accessing our SEN Twitter feed @BureSend